Biathlon: Single mixed relay

 In 2015, the single mixed relay was introduced to the Biathlon World Cup by the IBU.
 The event is run on a 1.5 km course with a 75 m penalty loop, and each team consists of a female and a male biathlete.
 The race is divided into four legs, with the first three being 3 km or 2 laps and the final leg being 4.5 km or 3 laps, totalling 13.5 km.
 After each leg, the biathletes exchange so that each biathlete completes two legs.
 Specific to this format, the exchange happens immediately after the last shooting of each leg without skiing an additional lap (as is usually the case).
 The race can be started by either the female or male member of the relay, with the finishing member performing an extra lap.
 This event was added to the world championships in 2019.

 Team (obsolete)

 A team consists of four biathletes, but unlike the relay competition, all team members start at the same time.
 Two athletes must shoot in the prone shooting round, the other two in the standing round.
-In case of a miss, the two non-shooting biathletes must ski a penalty loop of 150 m (490 ft).
-The skiers must enter the shooting area together and must also finish within 15 seconds of each other; otherwise, a time penalty of one minute is added to the total time.
+In case of a miss, the two non-shooting biathletes must ski a penalty loop of 150 m.
+The skiers must enter the shooting area together and must also finish within 15 seconds of each other; otherwise, a time penalty of 1 minute is added to the total time.
 Since 2004, this race format has been obsolete at the World Cup level.